 This blog article is in response to a Twitter user who asked me to elaborate on this tweet, “

-#Calgary SEO Classes scam.
-Only the first 10 google results count.
-U r going to pay $600 to compete against $60K #wasteofmoney”
+#Calgary SEO Classes.
+Only the first 10 google results count…”

 Now understand that in SEO we are only concerned with appearing on the first page of Google for any desired search term and, the preference is to be first, second, or third.
 Each successive lower ranking on Google equals fewer website visits (except for the ninth and tenth spot where the tenth spot gets more visits than the ninth spot).

-David Howse Marketing Ltd. ranks websites on about 1000 search terms (across all website for all clients).
-There is no way in hell that some kid paying $600 will (1) know more about SEO that I will – especially since I know more that his/her instructor and (2) I invest about $20,000 a year in assets that help my SEO projects.
+We rank websites on about 1000 search terms (across all website for all clients).
+There is little chance that someone paying $600 will (1) know more about SEO that an SEO professional – especially since most SEOs know more that his/her instructor and (2) resource investment in SEO can be $20,000 a year or more to support whatan SEO expert is doing.

 This strategic dilemma is different than teaching say, marketing.
 Entering a red ocean (being a recent graduate with a marketing degree) is not as harsh as being educated in something that is not only a red ocean but also limited to only ten spots.